-Unless otherwise stated, the following definitions will apply:

-- 1. "College" means Clinton Community College including all functions of the Faculty Student Association. - "Faculty Student Association" refers to the corporation that is responsible for administering the following auxiliary services of the College: - a.
-Residence Hall Complex - b.
-Child Care Center - c.
-Bookstore - d.
-Dining Facilities - "Student" refers to anyone registered to take one or more semester hours at the College or at any college off-campus location. - 4.
+- Unless otherwise stated, the following definitions will apply: "College" means Clinton Community College including all functions of the Faculty Student Association. - "Faculty Student Association" (FSA) refers to the corporation that is responsible for administering the following auxiliary services of the College: - a) Residence Hall Complex - b) Child Care Center - c) Bookstore - d) Dining Facilities - "Student" refers to anyone registered to take one or more semester hours at the College or at any college offcampus location. - 4.
 "Code" refers to the College Code of Student Conduct. - 5.
-"Board" refers to the Board of Trustees of the College. - "President" refers to the President of the College or his/ her designee. - 7.
-"Member of the College community" includes any person who is a student, faculty member, College official or any other person employed by the College or the Faculty Student Association (FSA). - "College premises" includes all land, buildings, facilities, and other property in the possession of or owned, used, or controlled by the College, including the Faculty Student Association.

-- 9. "Policy" is defined as the written regulations of the College as found in, but not limited to:

-- a.
-Code of Student Conduct

-- b.
-Student Handbook

-- c.
-Residence Hall Handbook

-- d.
-College Catalog

-- 10. "Functions" of the College are those activities or events that are initiated, supported, recognized or promoted by the College.
-Such activities include, but are not limited to:
+"Board" refers to the Board of Trustees of the College. - "President" refers to President of the College or his/her designee. - "Member of the College community" includes any person who is a student, faculty member, College official or any other person employed by the College or the Faculty Student Association (FSA). - "College premises" includes all land, buildings, facilities, and other property in the possession of or owned, used, or controlled by the College, and/or the Faculty Student Association. - "Policy" is defined as the written regulations of the College as found in, but not limited to: - a) Code of Student Conduct - b) Student Handbook - c) Residence Hall Handbook - d) College Catalog - 10.
+"Functions" of the College are those activities or events that are initiated, supported, recognized or promoted by the College.
+Such activities include, but are not limited to: - a) Teaching - b) Research - c) Administration - d) Student Activities - "Weapon" is defined in accordance with state law and includes any object or substance designed to inflict a wound or cause injury. - "Accused Student" is defined as any student accused of violating this code. - 13.
+"Complainant" is defined as any person who submits a statement alleging that a student violated this code. - 14.
+"Force" is defined as the use of physical violence and/or imposing on someone physically to gain sexual access.

-- a.
-Teaching

-- b.
-Research

-- c.
-Administration

-- d.
-Student Activities

-- 11. "Weapon" is defined in accordance with state law, and includes any object or substance designed to inflict a wound or cause injury.